 A leave of absence request form must be completed by parents/carers the form can be downloaded using the link below:

 Parents/carers should note the following:

 - There is no entitlement for parents/carers to remove their child from school for the purposes of a holiday in term time.

-- All requests for leave of absence in term time must be made using the appropriate form, found below.
+- All requests for leave of absence in term time must be made using the appropriate form, found above.
 Paper copies are available from the school office.